-Although a list seems easy enough to share, we spend the entire year researching these cameras to make the best suggestions for our community. #HumbleBrag
+While putting together a list might seem simple, we spend the entire year researching and testing cameras to ensure we're recommending the best options for our community.

-#TLDR - To cut to the chase, here’s our list!
+#TLDR – If you’re eager to get to the recommendations, here’s the list!

 Best Cameras for Beginners: